nicholasjano/Leetcode-Solutions/Solutions/Python3/0962. Maximum Width Ramp/README.md

 ## Approach
 - Create a decreasing monotonic stack from `nums`.
-- Loop through `nums` backwards, attempting to find a value that is greater than the most recent value in the stack.
+- Loop through `nums` backwards, attempting to find a value that is greater than or equal to the most recent value in the stack.
 If the condition is met, that pair is a potential candidate for the max width, and store it if needed.
 Pop the stack value as it has already found the best pair candidate for the max width.
 - Once either the stack is complete or the loop is complete, return the highest potential candidate for the max width.

 ## Time Complexity